Connect to Azure Blob Storage by using the SSH File Transfer Protocol (SFTP)

 While you can enable both forms of authentication, SFTP clients can connect by using only one of them.
 Multifactor authentication, whereby both a valid password and a valid public and private key pair are required for successful authentication is not supported.

 If you select SSH Password, then your password will appear when you've completed all of the steps in the Add local user configuration pane.
-Note that SSH passwords are generated by Azure and are minimum 88 characters in length.
+SSH passwords are generated by Azure and are minimum 32 characters in length.

 If you select SSH Key pair, then select Public key source to specify a key source.